What is Hand, foot, and mouth disease?

 Yes.
-It is a must because there can be many reasons of blisters, rashes, and fever.
+It is a must because there can be many reasons for blisters, rashes, and fever.
 The disease has to be diagnosed medically.

 Can someone get hand foot and mouth twice?

 Chances are low based on statistics.
 However, virus and bacteria evolve over time.
-Moreover, there are multiple viruses that cause hand foot and mouth disease.
+Moreover, there are multiple viruses that cause this disease.
 Therefore, there is always a chance of getting exposed to the disease a second time.

 Did we get the disease when Dear Son had it?

 No. The chances of adults getting the hand foot and mouth disease is less than half than infants and toddlers.
-Who will take care of a kid if parents are also exposed to the disease? 🙂 This probably means that if an adult gets the hand foot and mouth disease, the members of the family between ages zero to five have very high chance of catching the disease.
+Who will take care of a kid if parents are also exposed to the disease? 🙂 This probably means that if an adult gets the disease, the members of the family between ages zero to five have a very high chance of catching the disease.